 Cleaning Tools & Dehumidifiers

 Cleaning your hearing aids every night is an important part of keeping them functioning at their best.
 While surface cleaning can be done with a soft cloth, cleaning tools and kits are the best way to ensure your devices are truly clean every night.
-You may also choose to invest in a dehumidifier, which removes all moisture and earwax from the device overnight as you sleep.
-The better you clean and care for your hearing aids, the more likely they are to work great for as long as possible.
+You may also choose to invest in a dehumidifier, which removes all moisture and earwax from the device while you sleep.
+The better you clean and care for your hearing aids, the more likely they are to work well for as long as possible.

-Despite the fact that today’s hearing aids are far more advanced than past styles, you still may struggle to hear in certain listening environments such as cars, bars, and loud events.
-Microphone accessories are a great solution to this problem, as they are small, discreet, portable, and effective.
+Despite the fact that today’s hearing aids are far more advanced than past styles, you still may struggle to hear in certain listening environments such as cars, bars and loud events.
+Microphone accessories are a great solution to this problem, as they are small, discreet, portable and effective.
 Most microphones are small clips or pen-shaped objects that can be worn on the clothing of whomever you’re speaking to.
 These devices send the sound of the speaker’s voice directly to your hearing aid, making listening a breeze even in very noisy environments.